 Halibut is a species of flatfish.

-In fact, the Pacific halibut is the largest flatfish in the world.
+In fact, the Atlantic halibut is the largest flatfish in the world.

 When it comes to eating fish, there is much debate on whether the health benefits, like omega-3 fatty acids and essential nutrient content, outweigh the potential risks, such as mercury contamination and sustainability.